Look Out for Chinese Imports

 Yanzhong Huang, an expert on Chinese health at the Council on Foreign Relations, explained the big difference between Chinese and U.S. medical safety standards.
 U.S. vaccines are kept safe by supporting institutions, such as "the market economy, democracy, media-monitoring, civil society and a business ethics code," plus inspections and regulations, severe punishment for violators and lawsuits by trial attorneys.
 Communist China doesn't tolerate any of these safety precautions.

 Phyllis Schlafly is a lawyer, conservative political analyst and author of 20 books.
-She is the co-author, with George Neumayr, of the New York Times Best-Seller titled "No Higher Power: Obama's War on Religious Freedom."
-She can be contacted by e-mail at firstname.lastname@example.org.
-To find out more about Phyllis Schlafly and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate Website at www.creators.com.
+She is the co-author, with George Neumayr, of The New York Times best-seller titled "No Higher Power: Obama's War on Religious Freedom."
+She can be contacted by email at email@example.com.
+To find out more about Phyllis Schlafly and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate Website at www.creators.com

 COPYRIGHT 2013 CREATORS.COM